 How to Fix: How do I make rm not give an error if a file doesn't exist?

-How to use rm with -f option to ignore non-existent files in a makefile.
+How to use rm with -f option to remove files without prompting for confirmation.

 📋 Table of Contents